 Open to kids in grades 8–12

-Delegations who have cancellations can substitute, however there may be additional fees.
-After rooming lists have been submitted, substitutions must be the same gender and role (Adult, Delegate, etc.).
+Delegations who have cancellations can substitute, however, there may be additional fees.
+After rooming lists have been submitted, substitutions must be of the same gender and role (adult, delegate, etc.).

 Request received more than…

 - 45 days prior: 75% refund

 Refund requests must be made in writing by the Trip Director to YMCA CVC.
 Include the registrant’s name, delegation (school, city, YMCA, state, etc.), the amount paid, method and date of payment, and the individual’s name, contact information, and mailing address that the refund should be mailed to.

 Refunds will not be issued to groups or individuals with a balance due.

 What do I do if I get locked out of my room or lose my key?